peregin/led-cube/README.md

 The code for triggering the LEDs in the cube is written in Sketch.
 Was really fun to debug hardware and software as well :)

 ## Schematic
-The original schematic drew by hand
+The original schematic drawn by hand

 ![schematic](https://raw.github.com/peregin/led-cube/master/docs/schematic-by-hand.jpg "Schematic")